Skip to content

 task_id UUID Specific task corrected

-input_text String Original natural language input
+input_text String Original natural language input (empty for event-driven corrections)

 field_corrected String Which field changed (domain, priority, etc.)